securitybunker/databunker/API.md

 {"status":"ok","token":"DAD2474A-E9A7-4BA7-BFC2-C4506880198E"}
 ```

----

-## Delete user by record
+## Delete user record
 ### `DELETE /v1/user/{token,login,email,phone}/{address}`

-This command will remove all user records from the database, leaving only user **token** for refference.
+This command will remove all user records from the database, leaving only user `{token}` for refference.
 This API is used to fullfull the customer' **right to forget**.

 In Databunker **enterprise version**, user record deletion can be delayed as defined by the company policy.